Stephanie Jones jailed for 2 Wish Upon A Star fraud

 Judge Saffman said Jones had brought 2 Wish Upon A Star's name into disrepute.

-She said: "You are a chronic liar and it was an abuse of trust on extremely vulnerable individuals".
+She said: "You are a chronic liar and it was an abuse of trust on extremely vulnerable individuals."

 Jones' behaviour had been "vile, unthinkable and despicable" and only an immediate prison sentence was appropriate, said the judge.

-After the sentencing Det Sgt David Hall of North Wales Police said: "The actions of Jones were callous in the extreme, preying on the charity who are there to help people in their hour of need."
+Speaking after sentencing, Det Sgt David Hall, of North Wales Police, said: "The actions of Jones were callous in the extreme, preying on the charity who are there to help people in their hour of need."

-Charity founder, Rhian Mannings, said: "Everyone at 2Wish is deeply saddened and disappointed by this clear breach of trust from Ms Jones."
+Charity founder Rhian Mannings added: "Everyone at 2Wish is deeply saddened and disappointed by this clear breach of trust from Ms Jones."